osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

         - Buildings and/or cargo drops added to a few more landscapes/texture layouts
         - Random flame spurts (geysers) that pop up out of the ground on the hell texture layout
         - Weather events can now damage tanks
+        - Increased likelyhood of cargo drops on landscapes that have them

     Other:
         - Various other small changes and fixes